-The training will be complete by June 30, 2022.
+Mr. Stephan Harris has completed the GAP online training on June 9, 2021.
+It is our understanding that the GAP system is not yet available to MPO/TPO for professional services contract information.

 9. Does the MPO include the DBE policy statement in its contract language for consultants and subconsultants?

-Please Check: Yes No The DBE policy statement is included in all new contracts.
-Pl€ Are the MPO procurement packages (Project Advertisements, Notices to Bidders, RFP/RFQs, contract templates and related documents) and contracts free from geographical preferences or bidding restrictions based on the physical location of the bidding firm or where it is domiciled?
-Pase Check: Yes No N/A Are the MPO procurement packages (Project Advertisements, Notices to Bidders, RFP/RFQs, contract templates and related documents) and contracts free of points or award preferences for using DBEs, MBEs, WBEs, SBEs, VBEs or any other business program not approved for use by FHWA or FDOT?
-PΙε ease Check: Yes 🔀 No 🔲 N/A 🔲 12.
-Please identify all locally required preference programs applied to contract awards by local ordinance or rule that will need to be removed from Federal-Aid solicitations and contract. a)
+The DBE policy statement is included in all new contracts.

+10. Are the MPO procurement packages (Project Advertisements, Notices to Bidders, RFP/RFQs, contract templates and related documents) and contracts free from geographical preferences or bidding restrictions based on the physical location of the bidding firm or where it is domiciled?

+Please Check: Yes  No 🗌 N/A 🗌

+11. Are the MPO procurement packages (Project Advertisements, Notices to Bidders, RFP/RFQs, contract templates and related documents) and contracts free of points or award preferences for using DBEs, MBEs, WBEs, SBEs, VBEs or any other business program not approved for use by FHWA or FDOT?

+Please Check: Yes 🖂 No 🗌 N/A 🗌

+- 12. Please identify all locally required preference programs applied to contract awards by local ordinance or rule that will need to be removed from Federal-Aid solicitations and contract.

+- a) OMinority business

+- b) Local business

+- c) Disadvantaged business

+- d) Small business

+- e) □Location (physical location in proximity to the jurisdiction)

+- g) Locally adopted wage rates

+- h) Other:

-13. Do the MPO contracts only permit the use of the approved FDOT race-neutral program?
-Please Check: Yes 🔲 No 🔀 N/A 🔲 14.
-Do the MPO contracts specify the race neutral or 'aspirational' goal of 10.65%?
-Please Check: Yes ☐ No ☒ N/A ☐ 15.
-Are the MPO contracts free of sanctions or other compliance remedies for failing to achieve the race-neutral DBE goal?
-Please Check: Yes ⊠ No □ N/A □ 16.
-Do the MPO contracts contain required civil rights clauses, including: a.
-Nondiscrimination in contracting statement (49 CFR 26.13) Title VI nondiscrimination clauses Appendices A and E (DBE Nondiscrimination Assurance & 49 CFR 21) c.
-FDOT DBE specifications Please Check: Yes ⊠ No □ N/A □
+- 13. Do the MPO contracts only permit the use of the approved FDOT race-neutral program?

+Please Check: Yes 🔀 No 🗌 N/A 🗌

+14. Do the MPO contracts specify the race neutral or 'aspirational' goal of 10.65%?

+Please Check: Yes $\boxtimes$ No $\square$ N/A $\square$

+15. Are the MPO contracts free of sanctions or other compliance remedies for failing to achieve the race-neutral DBE goal?

+- 16. Do the MPO contracts contain required civil rights clauses, including: - a.
+Nondiscrimination in contracting statement (49 CFR 26.13) - b.
+Title VI nondiscrimination clauses Appendices A and E (DBE Nondiscrimination Assurance & 49 CFR 21)

+c.
+FDOT DBE specifications Please Check: Yes $\boxtimes$ No $\square$ N/A $\square$